m-lima/nginx-frontend/README.md

 # External changes

-Add a CNAME record to the DNS poiting to '@'
+Add a CNAME record to the DNS pointing to '@'

 # Statically served
 ## Map the volume